Aar0n-rgb/VITYARTHI_Programming_in_Java/README.md

 Quantity: 5

-Click Add.
+and Clicking Add.

-Expected result:
+Expected result is:
 The new book should appear in the table and the input fields should become empty.

 3. Test Duplicate ID

-Try adding another book using an existing ID, such as B001.
+We Try adding another book using an existing ID, such as B001.

 Expected result:
 The program should show an error saying that a book with that ID already exists.